lachlanmacphee/thebetterhandbook/README.md

 - [x] Fix bug with attendance required checkbox
 - [ ] Toast popups after any submission of a modal, review, etc
 - [ ] Improve the metrics around how much a unit requires on-campus attendance
+- [ ] All review additions/editing should be on the dedicated page
 - [x] Back button on login page

 ## Future Features